neosheo/Apartment_Finder/README.md

 Set up a telegram bot (https://learn.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0#create-a-new-telegram-bot-with-botfather)
 Make sure to run the command /token in a chat with @BotFather to get your bot's access token.

-# Configuring

-Run configure.py
+Run configure_telegram.py

-    python configure.py
+    python configure_telegram.py

-Here you can set your search parameters and paste your bot's access token.
+Paste bot's access token when prompted.
 You will get a code when it is complete, add the bot on telegram and send it the code to finish.
+If the python command doesn't work try replacing "python" with "python3"

+# Search parameters

+Run set_search_parameters.py

+    python set_search_parameters.py

+Answer all the questions to tailor your search results.
+You can rerun this at any time to update your search parameters.
 If the python command doesn't work try replacing "python" with "python3"

 # Usage